matthewwicker/AdversarialRobustnessCertificationForBNNs/README.md

-# IEEE Journal Code

-Working Repository for Probabilistic Verification for Neural Networks.

-Includes:
+# Adversarial Robustness Certification for Bayesian Neural Networks

+Code repository for the journal paper of the same name.
+This repository contains all of the code and scripts to reproduce the experiments in the paper.
+This includes:

--> Training of BNNs with a variety of inference methods -> Statistical Verification of BNNs with novel methods presented in paper
+* Training of BNNs with a variety of inference methods
+* Certification of probabilistic robustness for BNNs
+* Certification of decision robustness for BNNs
+* Certification for each property in classification and regression settings
+* Certification of uncertainty

+In addition, this repository contains experiments across all the datasets in the paper (ACAS, UCI, MNIST, GTSRB).